navis-org/pymaid/docs/source/user_stats.rst

 ----------
 Pymaid has functions that let you look at stats/contributions of individual users as well as your project's history and logs.

-There are quite a few, simple examples in the documentation for each function.
+There are quite a few simple examples in the documentation of each function.
 Examples given here are a bit more elaborate.

 In this first example, we will compare two users: